ANIMAL RIGHTS FAQS

 actual and most appropriate fuel for the animal rights movement in

 contradistinction to Singer's and Regan's philosophical rationales.
-To the
+To

 reader who says "Why should I care?", we can point out the following